 The offense posted a 84 wRC+ (T-28th) with a .141 ISO (T-20th) and 25.3 K% (29th).
 This is a team that struggled to generate runs while also striking out at a high rate.
 Getting a full year out of Cruz will help, but the potential Reynolds trade negates that benefit.

-However, the remaining five consists of Hill (43 years old) along with Brubaker and Velasquez, two pitchers who haven’t been able to put it together throughout their career.
+However, the remaining group consists of Hill (43 years old) along with Brubaker and Velasquez, two pitchers who haven’t been able to put it together throughout their career.

 Even with Bednar throwing 51.2 innings, the bullpen was weak last year, posting a 4.44 xFIP (29th).
 It’s hard to project much improvement here, especially with a Bednar trade likely in the works at some point in the year.